Corbin Carroll Player Props: Diamondbacks vs. Cardinals

 Corbin Carroll At The Plate

-- Carroll leads Arizona in total hits (98) this season while batting .283 with 45 extra-base hits.
+- Carroll has 99 hits, which leads Arizona hitters this season, while batting .285 with 46 extra-base hits.

-- Among qualifying batters in baseball, his batting average ranks 25th, his on-base percentage ranks 26th, and he is eighth in the league in slugging.
+- Among the qualified batters in MLB, he ranks 20th in batting average, 25th in on-base percentage, and eighth in slugging.

+- Carroll has reached base via a hit in 65 games this year (of 95 played), and had multiple hits in 27 of those games.

-- In 39.4% of his games this season, Carroll has driven in at least one run.
-In 14 of those games (14.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- Carroll has an RBI in 38 of 95 games this season, with multiple RBI in 15 of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.